ser3tewrefgtr4/bettermarkadderlytweaker/README.md

 > Wanted the source code?
 You got it.
 > Here it is, open and ready for you to explore 🚀

+By the way, according to Nikitori, the code was generated 99.9% by ChatGPT 😂

 ## Screenshots

 <img src="images/screenshots/1.png" alt="1">